Symplectic/vivo-harvester-old-deprecated/README.md

 As each installation of Elements will capture data in slightly different ways, the key customization for anyone wanting to implement a VIVO instance with Symplectic Elements will be the translation of the Elements data to the VIVO model.

 The Elements API returns records in an XML format, and XSLT is used to convert that to the RDF model.
-With IntelliJ IDEA, it is possible to run the XSLT translations directly within the IDE, and even use a step-by-step debugger on the translation (if you have the commercial version).
+With IntelliJ IDEA and its XSLT-Debugger plugin, it is possible to run the XSLT translations directly within the IDE, and even use a step-by-step debugger on the translation (if you have the commercial version).

 In order to do so, you should first run an ElementsFetch (to obtain the data/raw-records directory) and then: